 If a voter is challenged, in order to vote they must complete a Challenge Statement at the Registrar's desk.
 Their name and the name of the Challenger will be recorded on a Challenge list.

-Only those voters who are registered with the Ulster County Board of Elections will be eligible to vote.
+Only those voters who are registered will be eligible to vote.